donghwui/htn-fe-challenge-23/README.md

 - **Search Bar:**
     - Implemented a powerful search bar system that enables users to quickly locate events they are interested in
     - Intelligent search algorithm that returns any event that matches the user's input
-# Challenges 🏔️

-Due to my limited skills and knowledge, I encountered numerous challenges when working on my project.
-In particular, I had to learn how to utilize **GraphQL methods** and implement **various functions in React** that were completely new to me.

-Despite these challenges, I approached each requirement with a positive attitude and passion to learn, which helped me to stay focused and motivated throughout the project.
-I used a variety of resources and tutorials to help me better understand the new concepts and technologies.
-I read through documentation and watched video tutorials with the goal of deepening my understanding in the realm of frontend development.

-My proudest part of my progress would be the login authentication feature because it required me to integrate several components in order to ensure seamless functionality.
-From creating the UI of the login form to hiding certain events based on users’ login status,  I was able to successfully build out the login process and ensure secured access of their accounts.

 # Considerations💭

 ## Comments